 Contained in this month’s featured box is a gripping story of heroism and humanity.
 National Geographic Channel’s The Long Road Home isn’t just a macho war series padded with heart-pumping action scenes.
-It’s a well crafted drama about the soldiers of the 1st Calvary Division, their families, and the impact of war at home.
+It’s a well-crafted drama about the soldiers of the 1st Cavalry Division, their families, and the impact of war at home.
 We were boxing up more than just a television series in this press kit packaging, but the lives of the real soldiers and civilians who lived it.

 Promotional packaging is a specialty of ours.
 We’ve done any number of press kits, influencer kits, sales, marketing, and media kits, and we love the creative freedom this genre of packaging affords.
 This box is a prime example of how expert packaging design, along with thoughtfully curated collateral, can create a comprehensive experience to thrill your audience.

 The Long Road Home is a 2017 National Geographic miniseries based on the book of the same name by ABC White House correspondent Martha Raddatz.
 The story examines April 4, 2004, Black Sunday conflict in Sadr City, one of the first major combat incidents of the Iraq War.
 It’s a heavy subject, but National Geographic’s television adaptation is a gallant effort to pay tribute to the men and women of this story.

 MADE by X LLC came to us to produce packaging for National Geographic’s miniseries The Long Road Home.
 The series is one of Nat Geo’s most ambitious ventures into scripted television.
 It was a massive undertaking, requiring the construction of one hundred unique buildings on a thirty-five-acre site; the biggest television set in North America with production based at Fort Hood, Texas.